Photo to Enlarge.

 our everyday lives.
 While even a statement as innocuous

-as this might seem like mumbo-jumbo, it carries an obvious imperative:
+as that might seem like mumbo-jumbo, it carries an obvious imperative:

-We do not know the secret of existence.
-By recognizing and including
+We don't know the secret of existence.
+By including

 symbols and spiritual answers.
 They point to scriptures for proof,

 scriptures that demand our belief, as if faith in itself were enough

 to make their claims true.
 Consumerism tells us that it doesn't

 matter what we believe, as long as we live for the day and purchase

 as many inessentials as possible.
 Even life and love fail us with their impermanence.